Medicaid Coverage

 Frequently Asked Questions

 Some GLP-1 medications are FDA-approved for adolescents aged 12 and older (including Wegovy).
 Medicaid coverage for minors varies by state and may have different requirements than adult coverage.
 Pediatric obesity treatment is an area of expanding coverage.
-Check with your state Medicaid program for specific pediatric policies.
+Check with your state Medicaid program for specific policies.

 Get Started